-When from neighboring restaurant masalas cardamom, cumin, Asafoetida, chiles, curry leaves, ginger, and garlic waft, scenting your air, your location will be correct, for just uptown on Lexington, between 30th/31st is The Old Print Shop, in place since 1925, decades before those kitchen fragrances took to the air.
+When from neighboring restaurants masalas, cardamom, cumin, Asafoetida, chiles, curry leaves, ginger, and garlic scents waft, your location will be correct, for just uptown on Lexington, between 30th/31st is The Old Print Shop, in place since 1925, decades before those kitchen fragrances took to the air.

 After 120 years of operation—48 years in this location—the Print Shop is my hands-down, hands-on museum/gallery of choice; the inspiration of my fantasy of owning a piece by Reginald Marsh, Jean Marin, Martin Lewis (pictured), George Bellows, Thomas Hart Benton, the photographer Margaret Bourke White, or others, more affordable, from an endless list of ‘well-knowns’.
 I love mid-twentieth century ‘industrial’ or ‘city’ art — be it print, photo or handwork.